30 Lesser Known Projects by Famous Designers

 Like Louise Ciccone wasn’t always Madonna, the greatest designers of our century weren’t always the greatest.
 Hours of hard work and numerous and endless projects preceded their fame.

-While some of their masterpieces are famous, most projects are lesser noticed—or just lesser connected to their names.
-However, each project was a step toward full professionalism and glory.
+While some of their masterpieces are famous, most projects are less noticed—or just less connected to their names.
+However, each project was a step toward fame and glory.

 Paul Rand once said that a designer’s life is a fight with ugliness.
 One project at a time, these masters of design, architecture, and art were turning the world into a less ugly place than it is now.
 With different mediums but similar dedication, they did even the small sidekick projects with passion and a spark of omnipresent gift.